It’s possible to have gastroparesis and not have any symptoms. When symptoms are present, they include:

 Making sure you get adequate nutrition is important when managing gastroparesis.
 Diet changes usually help people manage gastroparesis and are the first step in treatment.
 It may be helpful to visit with a registered dietitian who can work with you to identify foods that are easier to digest.

-Most people with gastroparesis can lead a relatively normal life by eating softer foods and drinking supplemental nutritional drinks.
+Most people can lead a relatively normal life by eating softer foods and drinking supplemental nutritional drinks to ensure they get the calories and nutrients they need.

 Other gastroparesis diet advice includes: